North Shore & Western Line

-The North Shore & Western Line (numbered T1, coloured orange) is a commuter rail service operated by Sydney Trains, serving the North Shore, parts of the Inner West and Western Suburbs of Sydney.
+The T1 North Shore & Western Line is a suburban rail service operated by Sydney Trains, serving the North Shore, parts of the Inner West and Western Suburbs of Sydney.

+Since 2013, the line has been numbered T1 and is coloured yellow on maps and wayfinding information.

 History

 Following victory in the 2011 New South Wales election, the O'Farrell Government embarked on reform of transport in New South Wales.
 In November 2011, Transport for NSW was created to improve planning and coordination of transport projects and services.
 The organisation developed a new rail timetable and branding, which was put into effect on 20 October 2013.
 This saw the merger of the North Shore Line and Western Line with the Northern Line to form the North Shore, Northern & Western Line.
 A new numbering system was also introduced and the line was given the number T1.
-The North Shore, Northern & Western Line formerly ran along the Epping to Chatswood line until it closed in September 2018 to be converted to metro standards as part of the Sydney Metro Northwest project.
+The North Shore, Northern & Western Line ran along the Epping to Chatswood line until it closed in September 2018 to be converted to metro standards as part of the Sydney Metro Northwest project.
 As a result, the traditional Northern line route from Hornsby to Central via Strathfield was reinstated.
 The closed section was replaced by Station Link bus services until it reopened as metro.
 On 28 April 2019, this route became a separate T9 Northern Line, with the T1 renamed the North Shore & Western Line.